ajbar7/allan-toolkit-test/docs/planning.md

 The collection of links below demonstrate the breadth and value of the ways that data.gov.au and other open data resources are currently used.
 The Government [data use cases](http://data.gov.au/showcase) on data.gov.au are also an excellent resource for understanding how data from data.gov.au can be used.

-## National Map
+## NationalMap

-The National Map is a website for map-based access to Australian spatial data from government agencies.
+NationalMap is a website for map-based access to Australian spatial data from government agencies.
 It is designed to:

 * Provide easy access to authoritative and other spatial data to government, business and the public
 * Facilitate the opening of data by federal, state and local government bodies